MuhtasimTanmoy/notebook/books/linkers and loaders.md

     - Creating the output file’s symbol table, which is essential for debugging, was as much work as creating the segments,

 - Optimization
-    - A programmer can turn each of the object files linked into a pro- gram into a library with one procedure per library member, then link from those libraries so the linker pulls in procedures as needed, but skips the ones with no references.
+    - A programmer can turn each of the object files linked into a program into a library with one procedure per library member, then link from those libraries so the linker pulls in procedures as needed, but skips the ones with no references.
     - In a language with class inheritance, calls to class methods generally use indirect calls since a method may be overridden in a subclass.
 But if there aren’t any subclasses, or there are subclasses but none of them override a particular method, the calls can be direct.
-A link- er could make special case optimizations like this to avoid some of the in- efficiencies otherwise inherent in object oriented languages.
+A linker could make special case optimizations like this to avoid some of the inefficiencies otherwise inherent in object-oriented languages.

 ### References